aerni/statamic-translator/DOCUMENTATION.md

 ```

 ## Basic Usage
-1. Add the `Translator` fieldtype to your blueprint and make it `localizable`.
+1. Add the `Translator` fieldtype to your blueprint.
-2. Make all fields `localizable` that you want to translate.
+2. Make sure to add `localizable: true` to the fields you want to translate.
-3. Navigate to the content you want to translate.
+3. Navigate to the Entry, Term or Global you want to translate.
-4. Select the locale you want to translate into.
+4. Select the site you want to translate.
-5. Hit the Translator `Translate Content` button and wait for the translation to finish.
+5. Hit the `Translate Content` button and wait for the translation to finish.

 > **Important:** Give each field in your blueprint a unique handle.
 This will make sure that Translator only translates supported fields.